In a Nutshell

 - Theme: The struggle of individuals to find their place in a rapidly changing society

-Who's Who in Summary of The Town and the City
+List of Characters in The Town and the City

 -